The Global Fossil Fuel Asset Tracker

 Key Findings

-• 28 coal assets were found, 14 midstream coal terminals in Europe backed by Macquarie Asset Management, and 14 coal-fired power plants backed by Brookfield, ArcLight, Blackstone, and KKR.
+• There are 28 coal assets in the tracker, 14 midstream coal terminals in Europe backed by Macquarie Asset Management, and 14 coal-fired power plants backed by Brookfield, ArcLight, Blackstone, and KKR.

-• Brookfield’s Oaktree Capital Management owned 9 coal-fired power plants in India and Bridgepoint’s Energy Capital Partners is in the process of acquiring the Gavin coal plant, one of the deadliest coal plants in the U.S., from ArcLight and Blackstone.
+• Brookfield’s Oaktree Capital Management backs 6 coal-fired power plants in India, and Bridgepoint’s Energy Capital Partners recently acquired the Gavin coal plant, one of the deadliest coal plants in the U.S., from ArcLight and Blackstone.

-• Of the 282 midstream assets, 56 were fossil fuel storage assets, 54 were oil or gas pipelines, and 32 were liquefied natural gas (LNG) terminals
+• Of the 282 midstream assets included in the tracker, 56 are fossil fuel storage assets, 54 are oil or gas pipelines, and 32 are liquefied natural gas (LNG) terminals

 • Global Infrastructure Partners, a wholly-owned subsidiary of BlackRock, is a major investor in the Rio Grande LNG facility in South Texas, the first phase of which is currently under construction.
 In February 2025, Rio Grande LNG announced a major expansion of the project, taking the projected capacity from 18 million tonnes per annum (MTPA) to 48 MTPA.